Online Learning for Faculty

-The majority of students who take online courses at CCRI are enrolled in one of CCRI's programs of study, and are taking only one or two online courses to supplement their on-campus courses.
+The majority of students who take online courses at CCRI are enrolled in one of CCRI's programs of study and are taking one or two online courses to complement their on-campus course schedule.

-- The Distance Learning Policy, which specifies policy related to online learning;
+- The Online Learning Policy outlines policy related to online learning;

 - The Online Learning for Students website provides information on what to expect in online classes for students.

 - The Centers for Instruction and Technology on each campus, managed by IT, provide computers, specialized software, and locations for training on technology.